-I am a Computational Biologist working in immunogenomics with Dr. Soumya Raychaudhuri in collaboration with Dr. Michael Brenner at Harvard Medical School, Brigham and Women’s Hospital (BWH), and Broad Institute of Harvard and MIT at Boston.
+I am a Computational Biologist working in immunogenomics with Dr. Soumya Raychaudhuri in collaboration with Dr. Michael Brenner at Harvard Medical School, Brigham and Women’s Hospital (BWH), and Broad Institute of Harvard and MIT (2017 - Present).
 My research interests lie in the development and application of computational methods and pipelines to decipher pathogenic cell states and disease-associated features for autoimmune diseases using high-dimensional single-cell multi-omics data.
 I have been collaborating with Dr. Laura Donlin on pathologic mechanisms of macrophages in autoimmune diseased tissues.
-I am also part of the Bioinformatics team of the BWH 10X Single Cell Genomics Core, where I provide consulting on bioinformatics protocols to academic customers such as immunology, rheumatology, pulmonology, and pathology labs.
+I am also part of the BWH 10X Single Cell Genomics Core, where I provide consulting on bioinformatics protocols to academic customers such as immunology, rheumatology, pulmonology, and pathology labs.

-I received my PhD in bioinformatics and biomedical engineering at WPI where I worked with Dr. Patrick Flaherty on Bayesian statistics and machine learning for large-scale NGS-seq data to characterize patient heterogeneity in clinical samples.
-I also worked with Dr. Andrew C. Trapp on developing global optimization algorithms to solve mixed membership models.
+During my PhD (2013 - 2017), I worked with Dr. Patrick Flaherty on Bayesian statistical modeling and machine learning for large-scale NGS-seq data to characterize patient heterogeneity in clinical samples.
+I also worked with Dr. Andrew C. Trapp on developing global optimization algorithms to solve variations of mixed membership models.

 PhD in Bioinformatics and Biomedical Engineering, 2017